 Some people have asked me: “As a criminal defense lawyer, do you really want video recordings?
 What about your clients that actually did it?”
 Look, more than 95% of cases resolve via plea bargaining anyway.
 Frankly, I don’t think video recordings will increase that number; if anything, I think it might have the opposite effect for two reasons.

 Second, I look at dashcam recordings and say, “fool me once, shame on you.
 Fool me twice, shame on me.”
-Meaning, there are a handful of local police departments that, not only equip their officers with either body mics or dashcam video in their cars, but mandate recordings be taken of, for example, DUI investigations.
+Meaning, there are a handful of local police departments that not only equip their officers with either body mics or dashcam video in their cars, but mandate recordings are taken in instances of DUI investigations.
 People would be floored if they realized how infrequently this equipment is “in working condition,” used, or, even when it is, properly retained.
 Besides Florida Highway Patrol, trying to track down these recordings is like trying to catch a unicorn in the wild.
 I don’t expect body cameras to be any different.
 That leaves an opening for us defense lawyers.
 If an officer’s failure to record his or her investigations with dashcam may amount to a due process violation requiring dismissal in a DUI, it would seem that the same logic would extend to body cameras, depending on the type of case, of course.

 Sure, I’m a criminal defense lawyer.
 I make my living defending people and, contrary to popular belief, I don’t have the pleasure of representing only those persons who are factually and legally innocent of any wrongdoing, But as a trial lawyer and constitutional crusader, I can’t help but note that none of our clients are guilty before the verdict.
 If there is evidence to support an inference of guilt, whether it be direct or circumstantial, let the jury decide what weight to give it.
 That’s not my job.
 Do I want my client caught red-handed on camera in every case?
 Of course not, but I’m not willing to view body cams as a “silver bullet” for prosecutors just yet.
 Yes, they’re not exactly scientific evidence, which makes it harder to lump them in with polygraphs, confessions, fingerprint analysis, hair comparisons, and the like–all of which were, at least at one point or another, arguably more persuasive to juries than officer’s testimony–but there will be problems with it.
 When will an officer hit the record button?
 What vantage point will he or she have?
 Will it be maintained securely and properly?
 What can they record and what is off limits (i.e. privacy)?